Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

   else
     print "B"

-With a normal finalizer, instead of erroring, Stroscot will insert a call to ``free`` before the ``print "B"`` statement in the else branch.
+With a prompt finalizer this program will error.
+With a normal finalizer, Stroscot will insert calls to ``free`` after the ``use f`` in the true branch and before the ``print "B"`` statement in the else branch.

 Finalizers are as prompt as prompt finalizers, on the programs where prompt finalizers do not error.
 With this guarantee, finalizers subsume manual memory management.
 Taking a program written with standard ``malloc/free``, we can change it:
 1. ``malloc`` is wrapped to return a tuple with ``newPromptFinalizer``, ``free`` is replaced with ``use``